Sensirion/arduino-uart-svm4x/README.md

 <details><summary>Arduino Mega 2560 Rev3 Pinout</summary>
 <p>
-This arduino board supports 4 hardware serial connection, and the connection to your PC over the USB Cable will use one of them (Serial Port 0).
+This arduino board supports 4 hardware serial connections, and the connection to your PC over the USB Cable will use one of them (Serial Port 0).

 The following wiring will connect the SVM41 to **Serial Port 1**.